Vaziria/tonnage/doc/masternode-setup.md

 <br><br>
 Save your file.
 To save in nano press control and x at the same time, press y to confirm, press enter save<br><br>

-The second file you will create is named swamp.conf and will only be done on the VPS.
+The second file you will create is named tonnage.conf and will only be done on the VPS.
 Create the file in nano by entering the following command:<br><br>

-        nano ~/.swampcore/swamp.conf
+        nano ~/.tonnagecore/tonnage.conf

 <br><br>
 Add the following substituting in the info you gathered above<br><br>